Skip to content

 When it comes to filing your crypto taxes, being aware of critical dates and choosing the right filing method is crucial for compliance and accurate reporting.
 Whether you decide to file manually, hire a professional accountant or use crypto tax software like Crypto Tax Calculator, each approach has its upsides and downsides.

-Consider your transaction complexity, volume, and budget to determine the most suitable method for your crypto tax filing needs.
+Consider your transaction complexity, volume and budget to determine the most suitable method for your crypto tax filing needs.
 Remember, proper tax compliance is essential in the evolving landscape of crypto taxation, as tax authorities are increasingly focusing on enforcing tax regulations in this space.

-Claim 30% off new CTC plans using code SWYFTX30.
+Get 30% off all Crypto Tax Calculator plans* using code SWXAU30

-Crypto Tax Calculator is an Australian-made crypto tax solution designed to handle everything from exchange trading to complex on-chain activity.
+Crypto Tax Calculator is the official tax partner of Swyftx and is an Australian-made crypto tax solution built to handle everything from exchange trading to complex on-chain activity.

 Claim offer now